Hiroto Iwabuchi: Fagiano Okayama

 In December 2023, it was announced that Iwabuchi would be transferring to Fagiano Okayama ahead of the 2024 season.
 He made his debut on the first game of the season in a 3–0 victory over Tochigi SC.
 He scored his first goal for the club in April, in a 2–0 victory over Roasso Kumamoto.
 He had a slow goal-scoring start at his new club, only scoring 1 goal in his first 12 games.
 However, his form picked up and he scored in 4 straight games in May and June.
 He finished the season with 13 goals in 34 league games, helping Okayama finish in the play-off places in 5th.
 In the promotion play-offs, Iwabuchi scored in the play-off semi-final win over Montedio Yamagata and also started the play-off final against Vegalta Sendai, which Okayama won 2–0 and gained promotion to the J1 League for the first time in their history.
 At the end of season awards, Iwabuchi was nominated for the Best XI award, but did not make the final XI.

+Iwabuchi made his J1 League debut in February 2025, in a 2–0 victory over Gamba Osaka.
+He then had to wait until August to score his first J1 goal, as he scored in back-to-back games against Gamba Osaka and Kashiwa Reysol respectively.

+Vegalta Sendai

+In December 2025, it was announced that Iwabuchi would be joining J2 League club Vegalta Sendai ahead of the J2–J3 100 Year Vision League.
+Although this meant he would be dropping down a division, in a statement Iwabuchi described Vegalta Sendai as a club he had "loved and admired since elementary school", adding that his decision was ultimately based on "my heart and my love for Vegalta."